PepperGo/WebTechnologies/Technologies/WebSockets/README.md

 5. On the server side, the industry standard is to use existing protocol libraries that run on top of TCP and leverage a Web Socket Gateway.

+Web Socket connections are initiated via HTTP; HTTP servers typically interpret Web Socket handshakes as an Upgrade request.

+Web Sockets can both be a complementary add-on to an existing HTTP environment and can provide the required infrastructure to add web functionality.
+It relies on more advanced, full duplex protocols that allow data to flow in both directions between client and server.

+### Functions of Web Sockets
+Web Sockets provide a connection between the web server and a client such that both the parties can start sending the data.
+The steps for establishing the connection of Web Socket are as follows:
+1. The client establishes a connection through a process known as Web Socket handshake.
+2. The process begins with the client sending a regular HTTP request to the server.
+3. An Upgrade header is requested.
+In this request, it informs the server that request is for Web Socket connection.
+4. Web Socket URLs use the ws scheme.
+They are also used for secure Web Socket connections, which are the equivalent to HTTPs.